matinaghaei/Persian-Search-Engine/README.md

 # Information-Retrieval
-A Search Engine for Persian Language
+a search engine for Persian language using inverted index and TF-IDF